 “Ummm, maybe something a bit more… substantial?”
-I asked, pulling aside the curtain, “It is a school event, and this is perhaps a bit much.”
+I asked, pulling aside the curtain, “It is a school event after all..”

-She nodded, straight away understanding, and instead thrust several coat hangers at me.
+She nodded, straight away understanding, and thrust several more hangers at me.
 I grinned and tugged the curtains back in place.

 This would be perfect if only the girls were here.
 My heart sank when I remembered Callie’s determined ignoring outside of DADA and wondered if she’d ever forgive me for outing her and Albus, and for whatever she thought I did to Jake.